soopark0221/swinir_model_compression/README.md

   d.
 Run the test.

-**A little comment**
+## A little comment
 - I do not recommend changing the original code.
 I said 'copy/paste' for brevity but I strongly recommend making copies of original file before modifying the code.
-They can be easily mixed up.
+They can get easily mixed up.